 A humidifier is a household device designed to add moisture to indoor air.
 It is commonly used in homes, offices, and healthcare environments where dry air can affect comfort and health.
 Among various brands, Levoit humidifiers are widely recognized for their simple design, quiet operation, and user-friendly features.

 Indoor air tends to become dry due to seasonal changes, air conditioning, or heating systems.
-Dry air can lead to issues such as dry skin, irritated sinuses, and discomfort during sleep.
+This dryness can cause issues such as dry skin, irritated sinuses, and discomfort during sleep.
 Humidifiers help maintain balanced humidity levels, typically between 30% and 50%, which is considered ideal for most indoor environments.

-Levoit humidifiers are available in different types, including:
+Levoit humidifiers are available in several types designed for different needs and spaces.

 - Cool mist humidifiers